yuri/ngcourse/handout/00-setup.md

 ## Verifying the Setup

-Once you have all the tools setup correctly, you should be able to do the following steps through the command line.
+Once you have all the tools set up correctly, you should be able to do the following steps through the command line.
 This is the best way to check that `git`, `node`, and `npm` were installed correctly.